It's gluten-free, it's just sweet enough, and this sour cherry almond tart is an easy dessert to make for your next get-together!

 Crust

-- 1 cup Superfine almond flour, packed
+- 1 cup almond flour, finely ground, packed

 - 1 cup oat flour, gluten-free, if necessary